 $30.9M Series B Investment closed and Joel Martin appointed as President and CEO

 September 07, 2011

 Cebix to Chair Symposium on C-Peptide and the Pathophysiology of Diabetes at European Association for the Study of Diabetes Annual Meeting 2011

-C-peptide has been tested in 300 type 1 diabetic patients in nineteen clinical trials to study its effects in diabetic complications including neuropathy and nephropathy.
-Data from these trials suggest that C-peptide is a promising novel intervention in the progression of complications in type 1 diabetes.
-Cebix has developed a once-weekly form of C-peptide that has been tested in 72 type 1 diabetic patients in a phase 1/2 trial.
+C-peptide (native form, no modifications) has been tested in 300 type 1 diabetes patients in nineteen clinical trials to study its effects in diabetic complications including neuropathy and nephropathy.
+Data from these trials suggest that C-peptide is a promising novel intervention in the progression of complications experienced in type 1 diabetes.
+Cebix has developed a once-weekly form of C-peptide that has been tested in 72 type 1 diabetes patients in a phase 1/2 trial.
 Cebix is now advancing Ersatta through phase 2 clinical testing for neuropathy with secondary measures in nephropathy.
 Further information on Cebix's clinical trials may be found at: www.clinicaltrials.gov.